mapbender/mapbender-documentation/en/book/installation.rst

 * PHP SQLite extension (php5-sqlite)
 * PHP cURL extension (php5-curl)
 * PHP Alternative PHP Cache (php-apc)
-* PHP Internationalisierungserweiterung (php5-intl)
+* PHP Internationalization (php5-intl)

 Optionally, in order to use a database other than the preconfigured SQLite one, you need a matching PHP extension supported by `Doctrine <http://www.doctrine-project.org/projects/dbal.html>`_.

-If you want to use the developer mode, for using the web installer or to create profiler data to be used to analyze errors you will still need the SQLite extension!
+If you want to use the developer mode, for using the web installer or creating profiler data to be used to analyze errors you will still need the SQLite extension!